Before we start blogging about this New York Sikh wedding, we want to say that this is one of the most emotional projects we have done.

 Our team when photographing weddings are always looking out for grandparents as they are pillars of our foundation.
 We know in 10-15 years from now they may no longer be around, so these memories of our beloved elderly will matter as you show these images to your children and grandchildren.

 We had a call with Raman and we wanted to discuss with her what can be done to create some connecting photographs for her.
-As a photographer is very important for us to understand what our clients value.
+As a photographer it is very important for us to understand what our clients value.
 Raman told us that her kalire have images of her grandparents.
 We also requested her to give us some childhood images with her grandparents so we can incorporate them on the wedding day.

 We flew to New York.
 During the pre-wedding events, you could see the fresh memories of grandparents and some of the most emotional people we have met in a while.
 There was so much love and respect within the family.